Syssos/Learning_Go/0x06_Pointers/README.md

 # Pointers

 Pointers are an amazing little method to save the address of a variable.
-This can be helpful for multiple reasons, but to understand lets go back to how variables are passed in functions.
+This can be helpful for multiple reasons, but to understand let's go back to how variables are passed in functions.

-When working with a function we declare any arguemts and the arguments type in the function decloration.
-This is because when passing a function a variable, the variable data is used, to create a new instance.
+When working with a function we declare any arguments and the arguments type in the function declaration.
+This is because when passing a function to a variable, the variable data is used to create a new instance.

 ## Pointers [</>](https://github.com/Syssos/Learning_Go/blob/main/0x06_Pointers/00_Pointers.go)

-To better understand pointers lets break down this example using more code.
+To better understand pointers let's break down this example using more code.

 ### code
 ``` go